FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Results Analysis

 \subsection{Ablations}

 We conduct systematic ablation experiments to assess each component's contribution in FSDAM.
 For gaze prediction, we evaluate on the official BDD-A test set.
-For caption generation, we evaluate on 49 curated samples with structured explanations.
+For caption generation, we evaluate on 49 curated samples with structured explanations, comprising all available test samples with complete four-component annotation.
 We compare four variants: \textbf{Gaze-Only} trains only gaze prediction; \textbf{Caption-Only} trains only caption generation; \textbf{Shared Cross-Attention} uses a single cross-attention module for both tasks; and \textbf{Full FSDAM} uses task-specific cross-attention modules with vision–language alignment.